Ultimate Guide to Blind Rivets

 Rivet Material Compatibility

-Rivet Diameter & Hole Size.
+Rivet Diameter and Hole Size.

 Drill hole size is also important.
-If the rivets diameter is too small for its hole the fastener will fail.
-Referring to the hole diameters before drilling is an easy way to avoid issues later.
+If the rivets diameter is too small for it's hole you will not be able to insert the rivet body into the material or if the hole is too big it will fail to clamp the material.
+Referring to the hole diameters before drilling is an easy way to avoid issues later, see the table below covering diameters and corresponding hole sizes.

 Diameter Codes & Grip Ranges